electron/electron/docs/api/cookies.md

 * `filter` Object
   * `url` String (optional) - Retrieves cookies which are associated with `url`.
-Empty implies retrieving cookies of all urls.
+Empty implies retrieving cookies of all URLs.
   * `name` String (optional) - Filters cookies by name.
   * `domain` String (optional) - Retrieves cookies whose domains match or are subdomains of `domains`.